WiseLibs/better-sqlite3/docs/contribution.md

 ## Principles

-Code that is contributed to `better-sqlite3` must adhere to the following principles, prioritized from first to last:
+Code that gets contributed to `better-sqlite3` must adhere to the following principles, prioritized from first to last:

 #### 1) Correctness

-Code must behave as expected in all siutations.
+The code must behave as expected in all siutations.
 Often when writing new features, only the nominal case is considered.
 However, many edge cases exist when you consider race conditions, uncommon states, and improper usage.
 All possibilities of improper usage must be detected, and an appropriate error must be thrown (never ignored).
 All possibilities of proper usage must be supported, and must behave as expected.

 #### 2) Simplicity

-The API that users interact with to operate `better-sqlite3` must be as simple as possible.
+`better-sqlite3`'s public API must be as simple as possible.
 Rather than calling 3 functions in a specific order, it's simpler for users to call a single function.
 Rather than providing many similar functions for doing similar things (e.g., "convenience functions"), there should just be one function that is already convenient by design.
 Sane defaults should be applied when possible.
 A function's minimal call signature should be as small as possible, with progressively complex customization available when needed.
 Function names should only be as long as necessary to convey their purpose.
 For any new feature, it should be easy to showcase code examples that is are so simple that they are self-explanatory.

-This principle only applies to the public API, not necessarily to internal functions.
+> This principle only applies to the public API, not necessarily to internal functions.

 #### 3) Readability